How Sally Kellett got into ‘Mindfulness’

-My mindfulness journey started ever since I was a young and It has always been like climbing a set of stairs.
-I would grow exponentially, then plateau, then another step up, plateau and repeat.
+My mindfulness journey started ever since I was a young.
+It’s like climbing a set of stairs.
+I would grow exponentially, then plateau, then take another step up, then plateau and repeat.
 In this blog, I share my journey openly and whole-heartedly with you.
 Maybe some parts of my journey sound ridiculous to you but I didn’t want to omit it because everything I have gained in life has led me to the next thing.
 If it wasn’t for everything along the way, I would certainly not be who I am today.

-In my teenage years, I got more curious and explored a side that you would probably label as 'woo woo' and weird.
+In my teenage years, I got more curious and explored a side that people would label as ‘woo woo’ and weird.
 I explored different modalities (with a teacher) like tarot cards, pendulums, crystal balls, ouija boards and guided meditation.
-Things got weird real quick in my life and everything became too much for me (energetically).
-I decided to stop practising and get on with ‘normal life’ but despite how weird all this got, I became so much more aware and this propelled my mindfulness practice.
+Things got weird real quick in my life, I felt like my senses became really heightened, I started to see things and had demonic sleep paralysis which I have ONLY ever had during this stage of my life.
+Everything became too much for me.
+I decided to stop practising and get on with ‘normal life’.
+Despite how weird all this got, I became so much more aware and this propelled my mindfulness practice.
 How?

-Well firstly, I was taught how to meditate.
-Instead of having to learn on an ad hoc basis through Google and apps, I had a teacher guiding me week by week on how to quieten my mind and what to do during a meditation.
+I was taught how to meditate.
+Instead of having to learn on Google, I had a teacher guiding me week by week on how to quieten my mind and what to do during a meditation.
 I learnt to listen to my intuition.
-Learning not to just accept the answers the modalities gives you but really trying to connect to yourself and feel the right answer.
+Learning not to just accept the answers the modality gives you but really trying to connect to yourself and feel the right answer.
 I needed to raise my vibration.
 I discovered that mindfulness for me was being happy and living my truth.
-This does not necessarily require me to sort answers from these modalities when in fact, the answer is always within myself and that is the purest way to sort the truth.
+This does not necessarily require me to sort answers from these modalities when in fact, the answer is always within myself.

 Over the next few years, I found myself a meditation teacher.
 This time, I focused on furthering my meditation practice and connecting deeper with my intuition week by week.
 This heightened my sense of empathy and helped me understand that we are all energetically connected, all wishing to just be…happy and at peace.
-I would meet up with the group every week, discuss the challenges in our lives and we'd heal through collectively meditating on them.
-Everyone would always walk away with more wisdom and positivity.
-You could just feel the energy change, just like how when people enter my sound meditations to when they leave, it's a completely different energy.
+I would meet up with the group every week, discuss the challenges in our lives and we’d heal through meditating on them.
+Everyone would always walk away feeling so much better than when they walked in.
+You could just feel the energy change, just like how when people enter my sound meditations to when they leave, it’s a completely different energy.
 What I learnt here was that no matter what people were going through in life, the ups and the downs, meditating ALWAYS makes you feel better.
 It brings clarity, gratitude and peace to your situation.
 It helped me find the answers I needed as I created space to connect with myself on a deeper level, using my intuition.

 In my early 20’s, my mindfulness practice plateaued again.
 I stopped going to meditation class as my hectic corporate career began in the IT industry.
 This was such an exciting time in my life.
 I was learning so much, had a big social life and chased my career goals and ambition.
 But after a few years, I realised that I was living ‘life’ in such a humanly way of existence.
 Then I also realised that so many people around me were doing the same.
 Work hard, very hard.
 Get a loan, buy the house, rushing from place to place, goal to goal.
 But this way of living can lead to a sense of emptiness, loneliness, a longing for fulfilment and purpose and an increase in stress, anxiety and depression.
 It also can make you feel so over-worked and completely deprived of self-nourishment.